ubais7/Logrhythm-SRPs/Send_Mail/readme.md

 ##### Path to Html:

-give the path for html mail ( Use any online html creator, make your mail) for example:
+give the path for html file ( Use any online html creator, make your mail) for example:

 ![See](https://raw.githubusercontent.com/ubais7/Logrhythm-SRPs/master/Send_Mail/html.JPG)

 On the content:  #param1# ,#param2#  ,#param3#  #param4# #param5# will get replaced with curresponding aralm fields (Which you select in alarm actions )

+Save this as an file in PM, give the path

-So full freedom on mail writing :)
+So full freedom on mail writing in html, includes Signature :)

 ##### Mail Server: